-Nest motions for surge, sway, and yaw are provided in Table 60.
+Nest motions for surge, sway, and yaw are provided in Table 8-7.
 This table shows that the maximum surge of the vessel nest is approximately 7.4 meters (24.3 feet) from its equilibrium condition at no loading.
 Maximum sway and yaw of the vessel nest is 3.2 meters (10.5 feet) and 1.59 degrees clockwise, respectively.
 During a dynamic analysis simulation, nest motions oscillated up to 5.4 meters (17.7 feet) in surge (for a wind direction coming from the stern), 1.9 meters (6.2 feet) in sway (for a wind direction 30 degrees aft of broadside), and 2.1 degrees in yaw (for a wind direction 30 degrees off the stern).

-8.4.10 Anchor Design.
+8-4.10 Anchor Design.
 Using the quasi-static design mooring leg tension, anchor capacity and loads on the embedded plate anchor are calculated using procedures outlined in NFESC TR-2039-OCN, Design Guide for Pile-Driven Plate Anchors and NFESC CR-6108-OCN, Anchor Mooring Line Computer Program Final Report, User's Manual for Program CSAP2.
-Due to the lower shear strengths of the soft silty upper layers at the site, a 6-foot by 11-foot mud plate anchor, as described in Table 36 (par.
-5.3) is specified.
+Due to the lower shear strengths of the soft silty upper layers at the site, a 6-foot by 11-foot mud plate anchor is specified (this anchor is summarized in the lower line of Table 5-7).
 A design keyed depth of 55 feet is selected for the plate anchor.
 This will provide an estimated static holding capacity of 1913 kN (430 kips).